 Peer-to-peer fundraising is when supporters raise funds on your behalf.
 Parishioners will set up a fundraising page (with your help!) and ask their friends, family, and online network to donate.
 The great thing about peer-to-peer fundraising is that you can gain new supporters in the process!

-Shoe drive fundraisers are a super easy church fundraising idea that also helps your congregation declutter!
+Shoe drive fundraisers are a unique church fundraising idea that also helps your congregation declutter!
 Work with a shoe drive fundraising company to set up collection boxes where people can donate their gently used shoes.
 Shoe drive fundraising companies will send you a check based on the pounds of shoes you collect.

 Easy Church Fundraising Ideas

-9. Candle Selling
+12. Candle Selling

 Candles are a great gift for any occasion, especially if you tailor your candles for each upcoming holiday (Christmas, Mother’s Day, Valentine’s Day).
 There are tons of great websites that sell heavily discounted candles for fundraisers.
-Find the site that works best for your church’s fundraising needs then ask volunteers to sell the candles.
+Find the site that works best for your church’s fundraising needs, then ask volunteers to sell the candles.

-10. Daily Indulgence Drop
+13. Daily Indulgence Drop

 Bonus!
-Host this fundraiser for the full 40 days of Lent if your congregants are up to the challenge!
-Lent and indulgence drops go hand-in-hand.
+Host this fundraiser for the full 40 days of Lent if your congregants are up to the challenge.
+Lent and indulgence drops go hand in hand.

-11. Popcorn Sales
+14. Popcorn Sales

-Your early risers are probably hankering for a hot cup of joe on Sunday morning.
+Your early risers are probably hankering for a hot cup of joe on Sunday mornings.
 They likely also wouldn’t say no to a homemade muffin or scone.
 Assemble your coffee and muffin stand right outside of the service to catch congregants before or after church.

-13. 500 Dollar Wheelbarrow
+16. 500 Dollar Wheelbarrow

 This is not at all what it sounds like.
 No, you don’t have to go out and buy a $500 wheelbarrow for the afternoon.
 Why the $500 then?
 Because a wheelbarrow can hold up to 50,000 pennies, amounting up to $500!